Great Sanitation is More Important Than Ever

-Bakers rely on an array of machines to prepare their goods efficiently, such as mixers, dough sheeters and bread slicers.
+Bakers rely on an array of machines to prepare their goods efficiently, such as mixers, dough shelters, and bread slicers.
 In some cases, it may be a challenge to take a machine apart and keep it clean.
-Still, it’s important to take the time to perform these tasks on a regular basis so pieces of food aren’t left stuck inside.
+Still, it’s important to take the time to perform these tasks on a regular basis, so pieces of food aren’t left inside.

 Refrigeration and freezing units are a top priority for sanitation efforts.
 That starts with keeping cold storage at the right temperatures and covering food before placing it inside.
 Strict first-in, first-out practices and labeling procedures can head off many potential issues with improper handling or spoilage.